openlibraryenvironment/stripes-reshare/src/DirectLink/README.md

 `Link` but in the process will rewrite the `to` prop as an object and add a boolean `state: true` property.
 This allow the linked route to determine if the user has arrived there directly via an explicit in-app link vs. other navigation such as switching between apps or directly entering the URL.
+An optional `component` prop can be provided for another component to receive the rewritten `to`, `Button` for example.

 ## onCloseDirect